esm-tools/esm_tools/docs/yaml_hierarchy.rst

 * ``<base_dir>/<expid>/configs/<expid>_finished_config.yaml``

 One can use this file to check the final value of the desired parameter.
-The same information can also be retriece by using inspect command (:ref:`esm_runscripts:Arguments`):
+The same information can also be retrieved by using inspect command (:ref:`esm_runscripts:Arguments`):

 .. code-block:: bash